GANESH C. THAKUR, PhD, MBA, NAE

 World-recognized Leader in Reservoir Engineering and Management, Leading Authority in the Fundamentals and Applications of Integrated Waterflood Management as Applied to Secondary Recovery of Oil, EOR of Conventional and Unconventional Reservoirs

-- Established leader in the interdisciplinary practice of RM, waterflood, and CO2 flooding.
+- Established leader in the interdisciplinary practice of RM, waterflood, CO2 flooding, and CCUS.

 - Expert in the development of complex oil and gas projects.

 - Expert in the design and operation of RM programs and mentoring technical professionals.

 - Served as the SPE International President in 2012.

 - Member of the National Academy of Engineering and TAMEST (The Academy of Medicine, Engineering and Science of Texas), and Board Member and Treasurer of TAMEST.